NervanaSystems/ngraph/README-RESNET.rst

 Installation
 ============

-Follow the instructions in the installation documentation `here <https://ngraph.nervanasys.com/docs/latest/installation.html>`_.
+Install the base packages for the CPU backend by following the instructions in the installation documentation `here <https://ngraph.nervanasys.com/docs/latest/installation.html>`_.

 After you complete the prerequisites and install the base Intel Nervana graph package as explained in the installation documentation, you will need to install some additional packages to run
-Intel Nervana graph on various compute platforms.
+Intel Nervana Graph at optimal performance on various compute platforms.

 CPU/Intel® architecture transformer
 ---------------------------------------

-To run Intel Nervana graph on a CPU backend, you need to install Intel Nervana graph with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) support:
+To run Intel Nervana graph with optimal performance on a CPU backend, you need to install Intel Nervana graph with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) support:

   1. Download Intel® MKL-DNN from `here <https://github.com/01org/mkl-dnn>`_.
   2. Follow the installation instructions in the `README.md <https://github.com/01org/mkl-dnn/blob/master/README.md>`_ to install MKL-DNN.